SilviaUvA/LLaMA3-Quantization/README.md

 After creating the models, they can be evaluated.
 Follow the corresponding instructions per section depending on what should be run.

 ### Reproducibility Evaluation
-To evaluate the obtained quantized modelsl, run of the following commands:
+To evaluate the obtained quantized models, run of the following commands:

 ```shell
 # Evaluate unquantized LLaMA3 model